EirEvo/AzureDevOpsExtensions/Harvest Billing Widget/docs/overview.md

 - **Display Mode**: Choose between displaying data as a percentage or in absolute hours.
 - **Widget Title**: Customize the title displayed on the widget to suit your needs.
 - **Widget Size**: Adjust the size of the widget to fit your dashboard layout.
+- **Sector Colors**: Select your preferred colors for the billable, internal, and R&D sectors of the pie chart.
+- **Sector Labels**: Customize the labels for the billable, internal, and R&D sectors according to your preference.

 ### Obtaining Harvest Account ID and Authorization Token